 A few of my personal favorite Lavandin varieties for the garden include, 'Fred Boutin,' 'Grosso,' 'Impress Purple,' 'Jaubert,' and 'Lullingstone Castle.'

 Like the L. angustifolia essential oil varieties, Lavandin essential oil is usually offered as simply 'Lavandin - L. x intermedia' or 'Lavender - L. x intermedia' essential oil, though you may be able to find specific varieties like 'Grosso' and 'Super' labeled individually, especially if purchasing directly from a farm that distills onsite.
-Lavandin essential oil is not commonly used in the aromatherapy industry, but it is produced worldwide for the fragrance industry.
+Lavandin essential oil is not as commonly used in the aromatherapy industry, but it is produced worldwide for the fragrance industry.
 It is a common ingredient in soaps, laundry detergents, skin care, perfumes, and cleaning products.
-It's far less chemically complex than L. angustifolia essential oil and is considered to be inferior therapeutically, so not many professional aromatherapists use it.
+It's far less chemically complex than L. angustifolia essential oil and is considered to be somewhat inferior therapeutically, so not many professional aromatherapists use it.
 Still, the aroma is lovely - a bit sharper than an angustifolia, due to its higher Camphor and 1,8-Cineole content.
 Some people prefer its aroma because it's more similar to the traditional Lavender smell they're used to while others, who think they don't like the smell of Lavender until they smell a true L. angustifolia, shy away from the Lavandin scent.

 Therapeutically, Lavandin essential oil is used for its antibacterial properties and to support the respiratory system.
 [Further therapeutic uses are covered in the full chapter in the book.]
-However, it is not commonly used since it should be used topically at a very low dilution and comes with a few safety contraindications.

 Botanical name(s): Lavandula stoechas